kyma-project/istio/docs/user/tutorials/01-65-expose-workload-vs.md

 * If you use [Unified Gateway](https://pages.github.tools.sap/unified-gateway/) as an entry point for SAP Cloud solutions.
 In this case, you can configure Unified Gateway to manage API exposure, JWT validation, and routing capabilities, offloading these responsibilities from the service mesh.
 * If you want to expose frontend Services that manage their own authentication mechanisms.
 * If you require certain features or want to implement specific configurations that APIRule does not support.
-* If you require full control over Istio resources and you want to manage them without any higher-level abstractions.
+* If you require full control over Istio resources and you want to manage them directly without any higher-level abstractions.
 * For specific development and testing scenarios.

 The following instructions demonstrate a simple use case where VirtualService exposes an unsecured Service, skipping the requirement to include the Service in the Istio service mesh.